You’ve heard people tell you to network your way to a new job. But that seems easier said than done. You need a plan to grow your network.

 How Will You Meet Them

-If they belong to an association, they may attend monthly meetings.
+They may attend monthly meetings.
 Attend those meetings.

-They may be giving a presentation.
 Attend the presentation.

 What Will You Say

-You don’t want to sound like a stalker.
-You don’t want to come across as desperate either.
 Genuinely and sincerely state the reason you would like to meet them and share something you know will be of value to them.

 For more help, you can read How To Ask For An Informational Meeting